WesH0use/AWS_Developer_Notes/Development.md

 **Load balancers build a highly available system**- Elastic Load Balancing provides fault tolerance for your applications by automatically balancing traffic across targets – Amazon EC2 instances, containers, IP addresses, and Lambda functions – in multiple Availability Zones while ensuring only healthy targets receive traffic.

+A load balancer accepts incoming traffic from clients and routes requests to its registered targets (such as EC2 instances) in one or more Availability Zones.

+The nodes for a load balancer distribute requests from clients to registered targets.
+When cross-zone load balancing is enabled, each load balancer node distributes traffic across the registered targets in all enabled Availability Zones.
+When cross-zone load balancing is disabled, each load balancer node distributes traffic only across the registered targets in its Availability Zone.
+With Application Load Balancers, cross-zone load balancing is always enabled.

 ## X-Ray

 AWS X-Ray helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
 With X-Ray, you can understand how your application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors.
 X-Ray provides an end-to-end view of requests as they travel through your application, and shows a map of your application’s underlying components.